Originally Posted: May 2022

 …

-Because I had three ropes available, I elected to make one round spiral rope rug and two oval spiral rope rugs.
-For the oval rugs, one was large and slightly elongated, whereas the other was smaller and more distinctly elongated.
-There are various materials and procedures that can be used to create spiral rope rugs, and the procedure for round spirals is slightly different than for oval spirals.
-The specific materials and procedures that I used to construct the three rugs are described below.
+There are various materials and procedures that can be used to create spiral rope rugs.
+Furthermore, the procedures for round spirals are slightly different than for oval spirals.
+The specific materials and procedures that I’ve used to construct my rugs are described below.

 …

-Spiral Rug Materials and Preparation
+Spiral Rug Materials & Preparation

 …